firstdraft/appdev-lessons/lessons/rps-rcav.md

 self.get("/rock", { :controller => "application", :action => "play_rock" })
 ```

-The `method` here is `get()`[^other_verbs] and there are parentheses for its _two arguments_:
+The method here is `get`[^other_verbs] and there are parentheses for its _two arguments_:

-[^other_verbs]: Later we'll use other `method`s, like `post()`, if we want to support requests using the other HTTP verbs.
+[^other_verbs]: Later we'll use other methods, like `post`, if we want to support requests using the other HTTP verbs.

   1. A `String`: the _path_ that we want users to be able to visit (the <mark>path</mark> is the portion of the URL that comes after the <mark>domain name</mark>).
 Here it is `"/rock"`.

-  2. A `Hash`: this is where we tell Rails which `method` to call when a user visits the path in the first argument.
-(We'll have to actually write this `method` in the next step, after we write the route.)
+  2. A `Hash`: this is where we tell Rails which method to call when a user visits the path in the first argument.
+(We'll have to actually write this method in the next step, after we write the route.)

 The `Hash` must have two key/value pairs:

-  - `:controller`: The value for this key is what we're going to name the `Class` that _contains_ the `method` we want Rails to call when the user visits the path.
+  - `:controller`: The value for this key is what we're going to name the Class that _contains_ the method we want Rails to call when the user visits the path.
 For now we're going to default this value to `"application"`.

-  - `:action`: The value for this key is what we're going to name the `method` itself. _Action_ is the term used to refer to Ruby `method`s that are triggered by users visiting URLs.
+  - `:action`: The value for this key is what we're going to name the method itself. _Action_ is the term used to refer to Ruby methods that are triggered by users visiting URLs.

-The `Hash` is saying: "Use a `Class` (controller) called `application_controller`, and in that `Class` use a `method` (action) called `play_rock` to generate a response for the user."
+The `Hash` is saying: _"Use a `Class` (controller) called `application_controller`, and in that `Class` use a `method` (action) called `play_rock` to generate a response for the user."_

-Don't be confused by the key names `:controller` and `:action`, these are equivalent to a Ruby `Class` and `method`.
+Don't be confused by the key names `:controller` and `:action`, these are equivalent to a Ruby Class and method.
 They just have special names in the lingo of web applications.

-The `get()` `method` is _inherited_, we don't need to build this `method` ourselves, which saves us a lot of time.
+The `get` method is _inherited_, we don't need to build this method ourselves, which saves us a lot of time.
 We get the plumbing for free and we just need to tell Rails how we want each request to be handled by declaring our routes.

 ## RCAV: Controller, Action, View